 Say Your Truths & Seek Them In Others

 I absolutely love listening to TED talks.
-Bright and brave individuals sharing something they’re passionate – or at least curious about – with deep expertise, often refreshing humility and almost always a personal story is exactly my cup of tea.
+Bright and brave individuals sharing something they’re passionate – or at least curious about – with deep expertise, often refreshing humility and almost always a personal story is right up my street.
 It’s a favourite go-to on a plane, a train, on slow Sunday afternoon or simply when in need of an inspirational reboot.
 Yesterday, was one of those days.

 Recently I have been especially occupied by the transformative role that truth – or sometimes, lack of – plays in our world and our lives, so this particular talk by Elizabeth Lesser jumped out at me as the one to watch.